TokaLab/tokalab.github.io/pages/SynDiag/SynDiag_ThomsonScattering.md

 - Final values including noise are stored in `ne` and `Te`.

 ### `Upload(configuration)`
-Initializes the diagnostic setup by defining measurement positions and noise parameters.
+Initialises the diagnostic setup by defining measurement positions and noise parameters.

 - If no configuration is specified, defaults to configuration `1`.
 - Measurement positions are generated as linear arrays in `R` and `Z`.